 It is important to provide us with the actual language of gifts in your will.
 We can review the gift instructions, making certain that your intentions are clearly stated and recorded.
 Equally important, it provides us with the opportunity to thank you for your generosity.

-As you consider ways to support our mission, please feel free to contact us-we can help you find rewarding gift strategies with unique combinations of tax savings and personal satisfaction.
-Our experienced, professional staff can work with you and your advisors to explore ways to include a charitable gift in your will.
+As you consider ways to support our mission, please feel free to contact us.
+Our experienced, professional staff can work with you and your advisors to explore rewarding ways to include a charitable gift in your will.